-DYS is soliciting Proposals to provide in-state residential services in a DYS provided facility for sixteen (16) girls who are in the care and custody of DYS.
+DYS is soliciting Proposals for programs that are geographically dispersed throughout Alabama to provide services for up to sixteen (16) male offenders, in each program, who are in the care and custody of DYS.
+A total of two (2) separate contracts may be awarded.
+A provider can propose the operation of more than one program for this category but a separate Proposal and cost figures must be submitted for each program.
 Youth referred to community residential programs are more likely to have moderate legal involvement and are considered medium risk based on DYS risk assessment, and may include youth who have runaway behavior, physical aggressiveness, gang and weapons related history, and moderate to high behavioral/emotional problems.
 They often present challenging behavior beyond the behaviors referenced above, as the intensity of the behavior varies with each youth.
 Youth referred by DYS will have been classified as requiring a high degree of supervision.